Hinnn/hotelBooking-tests/README.md

 ## Extra features.
   At first, I forgot to add some branches, then I created a new branching structure in another folder.
   But according to the teacher's request, I submitted the original git.
-Maybe I can put the later branching structure here.
+So I decide to put the later branching structure here.

         $
         git log